MCLD/greatreadingadventure/docs/introduction/overview.md

 - The participant receives the badge.
   The integrated badge wizard makes the process simple: create an event, upload or design a badge, and assign a secret code.
 It’s a great new way to tie the online summer reading program to the events in your bricks-and-mortar locations.

+## Carousels

+Create carousels of materials or electronic resources which are shown when participants log in.
+Carousels can be scheduled so the items shown can change as frequntly as you like.

 ## Challenges

 Participants can perform a number of tasks in order to complete challenges.
 Tasks are very flexible and participants can complete them away from the computer, by completing activities online, or by reading books.
 The system awards points and a badge when they complete a number of tasks in a challenge.